random-geek/meshport/README.md

 - `mesh` (only `.obj` meshes are exported)
 - `plantlike` and `plantlike_rooted`

-Meshport also supports many of Minetest's relevant features, including:
+Meshport also supports many of Luanti's relevant features, including:

 - Most `paramtype2`s (note that color is ignored for colored types)
 - `visual_scale`